Fellows

 • Dr David Glass, Senior Lecturer in the School of Computing and Mathematics at Ulster University.

-• Rev Dr Kirsten Birkett, Latimer Trust Research Fellow, Theological Consultant to Church Society, and former Tutor in Ethics and Philosophy.
+• Rev Dr Kirsten Birkett, Latimer Trust Research Fellow, Theological Consultant to Church Society, and former Tutor in Ethics and Philosophy, Oak Hill College.

 • Dr Tim Ward, Lecturer in Hermeneutics and Word ministry, Oak Hill College.